Youssef Izz al-Din al-Samarrai: Biography

 Youssef Ezz al-din began as a teacher in his 30s and early 40s in the villages of Diyala Governorate, then as a teacher between his 40s and early 50s in Baghdad.
 He then worked as a professor at the University of Baghdad between (1957-1978) and dean of postgraduate studies in the universities of the Emirates, Riyadh, and Taif (1979-2001).
 He also worked as a teacher and lecturer at the Institute of Graduate Studies at the Arab League during the 1960s.
 Professor Youssef Ezz Al-din contributed to building cultural and literary edifices in addition to his educational and university work, including establishing the public library in the city center of Baquba.
 During his work in primary education; The establishment of the Iraqi Writers and Authors Association, the establishment of Al-Kitab Magazine - the mouthpiece of the Iraqi Writers, and Authors Association, Establishment of the cultural pens magazine, which was included in the publications of the Iraqi Ministry of Culture; Supervising the management and organization of the works and facilities of the Iraqi Scientific Complex during the 60s and 70s, where he was the secretary of the complex during the secretariat of Naji Al-Aseel and then its general secretary until his departure from Iraq (1978).
 This confirms the active and active role in the Iraqi culture movement between the fifties and seventies of the last century, including festivals, seminars and cultural conferences, the Al-Kindi and Ibn Rushd festivals, Arab and international cultural, and scientific events.
 He was an active member of the Arabic Language Academy in Cairo, and he did not stop actively attending one of its courses until his last illness.
 Despite his preoccupations and the accumulation of his health and family burdens, he was keen to prepare two papers annually to participate in the sessions of the complex.
-He enjoyed the love and appreciation of the members of the complex, the Egyptian cultural community and the Egyptian press.
-He had clear positions and opinions on current topics such as modernity and renewal of the Arabic language, and foreign vocabulary in the Arabic language at the level of the media and the street.
+He enjoyed the appreciation of the members of the complex, the Egyptian cultural community and the Egyptian press.
+He had clear positions and opinions on topics such as the renewal of the Arabic language, and foreign vocabulary in the Arabic language at the level of the media and the street.
 In addition to his work in the Iraqi Academic Academy (later Dar Al-Hikma Foundation) and his role in the Arabic Language Academy in Cairo, he was a member of the Language and Translation Academies in Damascus and Delhi and the Comparative Literature Associations in Britain, Canada, the United States, and elsewhere.